FreshAlacrity/front-tracker/README.md

   - less saturated for Val fusions
   - that leaves Faun (Red?), Clover (Orange?), Ruth (Purple?), Kent (Green?), Giles (Blue?)
   - consider also colors that mean something: https://blog.datawrapper.de/gendercolor/
-- pull from and update url parameters
-  - first upload to GitHub site somewhere, /front/ ?
+- style: size up the present fronters to be all on one row (when possible) and add some space below that
+- refactor to use an object to store current, past, and future states re: fronters (for Undo)
 - search by name, digits etc
 - style present digits by % to fit on one line
   - style other icons to be that size or smaller
-- known issues: sort order doesn't always put present headmates first (not fixed; to reproduce )
-- output as ?active=24,5,6 and generate a link (output to search bar?)
-- load from URL parameter
-- style: size up the present fronters to be all on one row (when possible) and add some space below that
-- show emojis
-- connect to PluralKit API
-- names off to right side with details?
-- refactor to use an object to store current, past, and future states

-### Later
 - set the auth token up as a URL parameter
 - add resting status for digits (maybe)
 - ? silhouette for headmates that don't have portraits